-During the year ended December 31, 2017, the Company had five (5) Named Executive Officers ("NEO") as defined herein: Mark E. Jones III, Executive Chairman and former CEO, Nicholas Appleyard, President and CEO, Scott Brunsdon, CFO, R. Mohan Srivastava, Vice-President and Elton Pereira, Vice-President of Exploration.
+During the year ended December 31, 2018, the Company had five (5) Named Executive Officers ("NEO") as defined herein: Mark E. Jones III, Director and former Executive Chairman, Nicholas Appleyard, President and CEO and Director, Scott Brunsdon, CFO, R. Mohan Srivastava, Vice-President and Elton Pereira, former Vice-President of Exploration.
 Mr. Pereira is not an employee of the Company as of the date of this circular.
-In 2017, the Company had contracted Mr. Pereira's personal services company, Geopex E.L.
-Da Silva Pereira-Me, to provide managerial and technical services in Brazil.
+The Company had contracted Mr. Pereira's personal services company, Geopex E.L.
+Da Silva Pereira-Me to provide managerial and technical services in Brazil.
 This contracted was terminated in August 2018.
-In April 2018, Mr. Srivastava resigned as an employee of the Company but he continues to act as a consultant and remains an officer of the Company.
+In April 2018, Mr. Srivastava resigned as an employee of the Company, but he continues to act as a consultant and remains an officer of the Company.